acemod/ACE3/docs/wiki/feature/atragmx.md

 `5`           | Open your `Kestrel 4500` and navigate to `HEADWIND` or `CROSSWIND` depending on wind direction, now close your `Kestrel 4500` and then Show your `Kestrel 4500`.
 `6`           | Open your `ATragMX`, select the `Target Data Screen` and fill out `Wind Speed (m/s)` and `Wind Direction (clock)`.
 `7`           | Use your `Vector` to transfer `Dir of Fire (deg from N)`, `Inclination Angle` and `Target Range`.
-`8`           | Adjust your scope acording to the ATragMX and fire.
+`8`           | Adjust your scope according to the ATragMX and fire.
 <b>Note</b>   | Always keep an eye on the Wind Speed and Wind Direction.